Yamini2001/HackerRank-Solutions/README.md

 64. [MapHighestPeak.java](MapHighestPeak.java) Solutions to calculate the map to the highest peak.
 65. [CountServers.java](CountServers.java) Solutions to calculate the count servers that communicate.
 66. [EventualSafeStates.java](EventualSafeStates.java) Solutions to calculate the eventual safe states.
+67. [SortColors.java](SortColors.java) Solutions to calculate the sort colors.